-- Eliminating unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act - Advancing equality of opportunity between people who share a protected characteristic and those who do not - Fostering good relations between people who share a protected characteristic and those who do not.
+- Eliminating unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act. - Advancing equality of opportunity between people who share a protected characteristic and those who do not. - Fostering good relations between people who share a protected characteristic and those who do not.

-The specific duties require Public bodies to:
+The specific duties require public bodies to:

-- Publish relevant, proportionate information demonstrating their compliance with the Equality Duty. - Set themselves specific, measurable equality objectives
+- Publish relevant, proportionate information demonstrating their compliance with the Equality Duty; and - Set themselves specific, measurable equality objectives.

-The college will therefore continue to publish information demonstrating compliance with the general duty annually by 30 March.
+The College will therefore continue to publish information demonstrating compliance with the general duty annually on 31 January.

-At least every three years thereafter, the college will publish equality objectives setting out how the requirements of the Equality Act will be met.
+At least every three years thereafter, the College will publish equality objectives setting out how the requirements of the Equality Act will be met.